 Tip: Keep your gas tank filled in the winter.
 It will help keep your fuel line from freezing and carry you through unexpected traffic snarls, and you’ll be able to run the engine to keep the car warm if you are stuck.
 Keep a shovel and ice scraper in your trunk, as well as a bag of sand or kitty litter to help provide traction.

-OnStar can help: If you have trouble with your vehicle, you can push your blue OnStar button and an Advisor can contact a local service provider to send help to your vehicle’s location.*
+OnStar can help: If you have trouble with your vehicle, you can push your blue OnStar button* or the Roadside button in the Guardian app,* and an Advisor can contact a local service provider to send help to your vehicle’s location.* Or use your phone to call 1.888.4ONSTAR (1.888.466.7827).

 3. A sudden winter squall creates dangerous road conditions